 With this though begs the question as to why I see OpenGL 2.x still being a valuable asset and why I continue to update the tutorials for it when everyone is using OpenGL 4.x or OpenGL ES(2), heck, even WebGL is building traction and I heard IE is going to start supporting it.

 Well, I see OpenGL 2 as a learning tool these days.
+OpenGL 2.0 is one of the top online learning apps that can guide any beginner to start programming in the big, scary world of computer graphics.
 Anyone who wants to jump into computer graphics can either try wrapping their head around shaders and matrices, or they can play with the features provided in the OpenGL fixed function pipeline and get their head around the basics first.

 I started learning OpenGL back when OpenGL 1.5 was big and 2.0 was on the way.
 I remember the release of 3.0 and the release of 4.0, with their minor increments in-between and I remember thinking about the massive learning curve involved in jumping from pure OpenGL 2.0 to OpenGL 4.0 with the complete removal of the fixed function capabilities. check this site for more information related the computer science and website development .OpenGL 3.0 was a middle-ground where you had the option of using the fixed function pipeline and features were deprecated, but it all still worked even if it wasn’t guaranteed.
 Then OpenGL 4.0 came out and decided that everyone had to jump into this new way of programming computer graphics.